quantumlib/Cirq/docs/google/devices.md

 In addition, by using this combined gate set, the FSimGate can be parameterized, which allows for efficient sweeps across varying two-qubit gates.
-Note that providing a theta/phi combination that is not one of the above gates, the circuit will not execute properly.
+Note that providing a theta/phi combination that is not one of the above gates will cause an error when run on hardware.

 ### Wait gate